diego-init/pagehub/docs/blog/posts/ai_agent_tutorial.md

 - **Tools** help AI Agents fetch real-time data and execute tasks.

 By combining all these pieces, you can build smart AI Agents that think, act, and assist like pros!

+In the next tutorial we will discuss the AI ​​Agents workflow.